I write songs. And I write a blog.

 If you’ve not seen me live, oh dear – please invite me to play a house concert for you.
 House concerts are my absolute favorite venues – so intimate and relaxed and interactive.
 See what fans are saying about me.

 Haven’t you always wanted to ask the artist a thousand questions about her songs and process?
 Here’s your chance.
-Go to CONTACT & BOOKING to get that rolling.
+Email or call to get that rolling.
 Mention that you read this Welcome Blog, and I’ll cut you a sweet deal.

 Last but not least, my true hope is that by openly sharing my songwriting process, you will be inspired to dig into your creative life.
 Let’s all help each other!
 No drop of inspiration is ever wasted.
 If you’re a painter, dancer, poet, teacher, inventor, speaker, gardener, designer, or general tinkerer – go make something!